Resources

 -

-- Folk Literature of the Sephardic Jews
+Folk Literature of the Sephardic Jews (Armistead and Silverman ballad collection)

-Bibliography of Jewish linguistic studies
+Bibliography of Jewish Linguistic Studies

 See full annotated bibliography by Sarah Bunin Benor at Oxford Bibliographies Online.